Here's your step-by-step guide to invoice processing automation

 The first step to automate your invoicing process is to implement an automatic invoice collection solution.
 These solutions are often referred to as invoicing software, and they allow you to automate the process of scanning and sorting all of your invoices through OCR invoice scanning (Capture all payment details digitally).
 Using an Optical character recognition (OCR) that knows how to read an invoice, you can collect, centralise and approve your invoices in a snap.

 Invoices may come in from different sources and formats, so it's important to validate their structure and content before attempting automated processing.
 A lot of companies use spreadsheets as a way to manage their invoices.
 However, these can be cumbersome because they're not designed specifically for this purpose, especially with different types of invoices.
 Using an automation platform like Libeo helps you easily validate and normalize invoice data so that it's more consistent across your company.

 Step 3: Create an automated invoice processing workflow

-The first step in automating your invoice processing workflow is to create an automated workflow that will handle all the steps in your process.
+The next step in automating your invoice processing workflow is to create an automated workflow that will handle all the steps in your process.
 This could include steps like collecting, controlling, validating and sending invoices to the accounting software.
 Thus when your invoice is ready it will be processed automatically.

 Step 4: Set up rules and triggers